stonepros/stone/doc/rbd/qemu-rbd.rst

     qemu -m 1024 -drive format=rbd,file=rbd:data/squeeze,cache=writeback

-If you have an older version of QEMU, you can set the ``librbd`` cache configuration (like any Ceph configuration option) as part of the 'file' parameter::
+If you have an older version of QEMU, you can set the ``librbd`` cache configuration (like any Stone configuration option) as part of the 'file' parameter::

     qemu -m 1024 -drive format=raw,file=rbd:data/squeeze:rbd_cache=true,cache=writeback